Samsung rolls out support for Indian English with Bixby update

-New Delhi, May 7 (IANS) To make it more friendly for the Indian users, South Korean tech giant Samsung on Friday announced the addition of Indian English as part of the Bixby 3.0 update.
+New Delhi: To make it more friendly for the Indian users, South Korean tech giant Samsung on Friday announced the addition of Indian English as part of the Bixby 3.0 update.

 Bixby can now understand Indian names, places, relationships, content and recipes amongst others.
 It can also assist users with several things throughout the day.